What is a Life Insurance Policy?

-There are certain basic forms of life insurance.
-The different types of life insurance policies include:
+There are two basic types of life insurance policies:

 Type of Insurance Policy